Mary Lou Fulton College for Teaching and Learning Innovation policies

 Essential functions of professional experiences

-As a credentialing institution of the State of Arizona, our mission is to prepare teachers for service in P-12 school settings.
-Students are required to complete multiple professional experiences (internships and student teaching) in which they must be able to perform the essential functions of teaching, which include physical capacity, cognitive flexibility and communication.
-The ability to perform these essential functions is essential for successful completion of the teacher preparation program.
+As a credentialing institution of the State of Arizona, the college's mission is to prepare teachers for service in P-12 school settings.
+Students are required to complete multiple professional experiences (internships, apprentice teaching and student teaching) in which they must be able to perform the essential functions of teaching.
+The essential functions include physical capacity, cognitive flexibility and communication.
+The ability to perform these essential functions is required for successful completion of the educator preparation program.
 Reasonable accommodations may be made to enable qualified individuals with disabilities to perform these essential functions.

 Teaching is a demanding profession, requiring a great deal of physical, mental and emotional stamina in which the safety and well-being of children and youth are paramount.
-Interns and student teachers spend the majority of their days standing while interacting with P-12 students in the classroom and other areas of the school grounds.
+Interns, apprentice teachers and student teachers spend the majority of their days standing while interacting with P-12 students in the classroom and other areas of the school grounds.
 Escorting students from one classroom to another and maneuvering through tight spaces between desks or other classroom furniture is commonplace.
-In early childhood and elementary settings, circulating around and moving quickly along uneven surfaces on the playground is necessary.
-Student teachers may also be required to monitor and assist students when they arrive and depart from school at bus or parent pickup locations.
+In early childhood and elementary settings, it is necessary to circulate and move quickly along uneven surfaces on the playground.
+Student teachers may also be required to monitor and assist students when they arrive at and depart from school at bus or parent pick-up locations.
 Playground and bus duties can require teachers to spend time outdoors in extreme heat during Arizona summers or extreme cold during winters elsewhere.
 Working with P-12 students also entails kneeling or squatting, stooping and bending from 50 to 70 degrees at the waist frequently throughout the day.
-Reaching at, below or above shoulder height to write on chalkboards or whiteboards and using technology and audiovisual equipment require significant manual dexterity.
-Occasionally, interns and student teachers are required to lift or move up to 30 pounds.
-These physical requirements allow the effective intern or student teacher to engage students in activities and materials that challenge and sustain their attention during instructional plans.
+Reaching at, below or above shoulder height to write on the chalkboard or whiteboard and using technology and audiovisual equipment require significant manual dexterity.
+Occasionally, interns, apprentice teachers and student teachers are required to lift or move up to 30 pounds.
+These physical requirements enable the effective intern, apprentice teacher or student teacher to engage students in activities and materials that challenge and sustain students' attention during instruction.

-The cognitive demands of professional experiences require that interns and student teachers master relevant content in all subjects taught in the assigned classroom; use personal modeling to demonstrate performance expectations with precise and correct command of the English language; provide oral and written feedback that is academically focused, frequent and of high quality; and use content-specific instructional strategies that enhance student content knowledge.
-Student teachers also must be able to provide differentiated instruction to ensure that all children have the opportunity to master what is taught.
+The cognitive demands of professional experiences require that interns, apprentice teachers and student teachers master relevant content in all subjects taught in the assigned classroom, use personal modeling to demonstrate performance expectations with precise and correct command of the English language, provide oral and written feedback that is academically focused, frequent and of high quality, and use content-specific instructional strategies that enhance student content knowledge.
+Students must also be able to provide differentiated instruction to ensure that all children have the opportunity to master what is being taught.
 In addition, they must maintain emotional control under stress and establish rules for learning and behavior both inside the classroom and on all other areas of the school grounds by monitoring student safety and behavior.
-Student teachers are evaluated using a performance assessment instrument across the essential functions of student teaching.
-The instrument can be accessed in the Professional Experiences Handbook provided at orientation.
+Students are evaluated using a performance assessment instrument across the essential functions of teaching.
+The instrument can be accessed in the Professional Experiences Handbook located in the course documents.

-The teaching position may require that the student hold an Alternative Teaching or teaching intern certificate; however, not all teaching positions require students to hold the certificate, and this requirement may vary by state.
-The Alternative Teaching or teaching intern certificate requires MLFTC to certify to the Arizona Department of Education that the student is enrolled in a teacher preparation program and in good academic standing.
-The Alternative Teaching or teaching intern certificate is valid for two years.
-If a third year is required for program completion, the certificate must be renewed with ADE.
+The teaching position may require that the student hold an Alternative Teaching or Teaching Intern certificate; however, not all teaching positions require students to hold a certificate and may vary by state.
+The Alternative Teaching or Teaching Intern certificate requires MLFC to certify to the Arizona Department of Education that the student is enrolled in an educator preparation program and in good academic standing.
+The Alternative Teaching or Teaching Intern certificate is valid for two years.
+If a third year is required for program completion, the certificate must be renewed with Arizona Department of Education.
 At the completion of the second year, only students in good academic standing are eligible for an Institutional Recommendation to obtain a standard teaching certificate.
 Out-of-state students need appropriate certification in their state, if required.

-A student on an Alternative Teaching or teaching intern certificate who ceases to be eligible for their certificate is no longer eligible to continue in the alternative pathway to teacher certification program.
+A student on an Alternative Teaching or Teaching Intern certificate who ceases to be eligible for their certificate can no longer continue in the alternative pathway to teacher certification program.
 The student may be allowed to complete the degree and certification requirements by enrolling in the traditional pathway.
-More information is available from the MLFTC Office of Academic and Career Success.
+More information is available from the Office of Academic and Career Success.

-Note: Because of the intensity of program coursework and job embedded student teaching, students participating in an alternative pathway are not permitted to enroll in courses outside the prescribed program of study without approval from the program.
-Students who wish to concurrently enroll in a graduate certificate or degree program should work with their advisor to complete a petition, which will be reviewed on a case-by-case basis by the program and may require approval from MLFTC leadership.
+Note: Because of the intensity of program coursework and job-embedded student teaching, students participating in an alternative pathway are not permitted to enroll in courses outside of the prescribed program of study without approval from the program.
+Students who wish to concurrently enroll in a graduate certificate or degree program should work with their advisor to complete a petition, which is reviewed on a case-by-case basis by the program and may require approval from MLFC leadership.

 Completion of the applied project

-As part of a student’s degree requirements, all master’s degree students must complete an applied project course (Secondary: SED 593, Special Education: SPE 593, Elementary Education: EED 593).
-The purpose of the applied project is to act as a culmination of student work throughout the program and to enhance the student teaching experience.
-As a part of this course, students begin by formulating a topic that they will research with a group of students throughout the entire semester, typically those in their traditional or job embedded internship or student teaching placement and with their placement school’s permission.
-A grade of a "B" or higher is required to pass the course and graduate from the master’s degree program.
+As a part degree requirements, all students in a master’s degree program must complete an applied project course (Secondary: SED 593, Special Education: SPE 593, Elementary Education: EED 593, Early Childhood: ECD 593 or Early Childhood Special Education: ECS 593).
+The applied project, which serves as the graduate capstone experience, is designed to synthesize and showcase the knowledge and skills students have developed throughout the program..
+As a part of this course, students begin by formulating a topic that they will research.
+A grade of "B" or higher is required to pass the course and graduate from the master’s degree program.

 Section IV: Student support policies and procedures

-Throughout enrollment in a Mary Lou Fulton Teachers College program, students are provided individualized support and feedback from course and field instructors.
-In addition, MLFTC’s Office of Academic and Career Success provides a tier-based ecosystem of integrated and holistic support for student growth and learning outcomes throughout the program.
+Students enrolled in an MLFC program are provided individualized support and feedback from course and field instructors.
+In addition, MLFC’s Office of Academic and Career Success provides a tier-based ecosystem of integrated and holistic support for student growth and learning outcomes throughout the program.

-If, at any time, a student needs additional support, a faculty member, site lead, mentor teacher, academic advisor or other representative can submit an SOS form.
-Student can also submit an SOS for themselves if they have a concern or are in need of assistance.
-Areas of support include financial assistance, wellness coaching, academic support, and assistance with job-seeking skills and professionalism.
+If, at any time, a student is in need of additional support, a faculty member, faculty supervisor, mentor teacher, academic advisor or other representative can submit an SOS form.
+Students can also submit an SOS for themselves if they have a concern or are in need of assistance.
+Areas of support include financial assistance, wellness coaching, academic support, job-seeking skills and professionalism.

-When an SOS is submitted, it is triaged by the coordinated care team.
-Depending on the type of support needed, the student is invited to meet with a success coach, coordinated care strategist or the director of student success.
+When an SOS is submitted, it is triaged by the Coordinated Care Team.
+Depending on the type of support needed, the student is invited to meet with members of the success team.
 During the meeting, the student is provided with an opportunity to share their perspective with a student advocate, be connected to resources, and participate in the development of a support plan.

 B. Pregnancy leave policy